yujiri8/yujiri.xyz/argument/left_right.md

 NAV Defining political left and right
 DESC Two prime ideas constitute leftism to me: extreme prioritarianism and no moral values other than happiness and peace.

-Although it's normally advisable to steer clear of words that mean different things to different people, and especially of words that don't map to a single concept, but political "left/right" is too ubiquitous to avoid using it in discourse, so I try to use it in the most meaningful way that still approximates how others use it.
+Although it's normally advisable to steer clear of words that mean different things to different people, and especially of words that don't map to a single concept, political "left/right" is too ubiquitous to avoid using it in discourse, so I try to use it in the most meaningful way that still approximates how others use it.

 There are two prime ideas that constitute leftism to me: